 HORIZONTAL BRANCH DRAIN.
 A drainage branch pipe extending laterally from a soil or waste stack or building drain, with or without vertical sections or branches, that receives the discharge from two or more fixture drains or branches and conducts the discharge to the soil or waste stack or to the building drain.

 HORIZONTAL PIPE.
-Any pipe or fitting that makes an angle of less than 45 degrees ( 0.79 rad) with the horizontal.
+Any pipe or fitting that makes an angle of less than 45 degrees ( 0.79 rad) with a horizontal plane.

 HOT WATER.
 Water at a temperature greater than or equal to 110°F (43°C).